davidyen-888/PM2.5-Detector/README.md

 # PM2.5-detector
-> You can know the current air quality without connecting to internet.
-Just simply check out the mobile app with bluetooth turned on!
+> You can know the current air quality without connecting to Internet.
+Just simply check out the mobile app with bluetooth turning on!
 ### Hardware and Software Requirements
 * Arduino
 * Android Studio